anosillus/notebook.vim/README.md

 I rarely write python in jupyter notebook anymore and do very little development now.
 I don't know much about recent development, but I'm sure there are good projects out there if you look for them, and I think lua is easier to write in now.

-## issue
+## This program's issue (For further development)
-When saving or updating a edited file, if the destination file is referenced by another program(like jupyter file opend by browser), it may behave strangely over ownership.
-I think that is the only concern in this project.
+When saving/updating an edited file, if the file being saved to is referenced by another program (such as when a jupyter file being edited is open in Chrome), it may behave strangely due to ownership.
+I think that is the only concern with this project.

 # Vim-ipynb